homebox-io/home-management-startups/README.md

 ### Household Hubs

-Centralising bills and simplifying the management of property services.
+Simplifying the management of home services and centralising data of the home.

 * [Acasa (formerly Splittable)](https://www.helloacasa.com) - *The app that runs your home.*
 * [BillHub](https://billhub.io) - *BillHub is the simple, more secure way to send, spend and manage your money between housemates.*